abstrask/techblog/content/posts/email-relay-proxy-notifications-tls-auth.md

 tags: ["Linux", "Email", "FreeBSD", "TrueNAS"]
 ---

 My mum has solar panels on her roof, and an inverter that sends daily production summaries and alerts by email.
-But its SMTP client *does* support authentication, it does not support TLS.
+But while its SMTP client *does* support authentication, it does not support TLS.
 And I'm not sending email credentials in clear text over the internet.

 Luckily, there's [E-MailRelay](https://emailrelay.sourceforge.net/): "a lightweight SMTP store-and-forward mail server".
 It's cross-platform too.